Israel's Judgement

 Jesus declared that he did not share the same guilt as the Jews.
 Pilate acknowledged Jesus innocence and he tried to honour him by writing a notice on the cross saying, "The King of the Jews" (John 19:19-22).
 Pilate sinned by putting an innocent man to death.
 The sin of the Jews was far worse.
 They knowingly put the Son of God to death, even though they had been warned in the Old Testament that this would happen (Ps 118:22; Matt 21.42).

 According to the New Testament, God holds the Jews responsible for the death of his Son.
 On the day of Pentecost, Peter reminded the Jews that they had put Jesus to death (Acts 2:23).
-When preaching in the temple he said the same thing:
+When preaching in the temple, he said the same thing:

 You handed him over to be killed and you disowned him before Pilate, though he had decided to let him go.
-You disowned the Holy and Righteous One....
+You disowned the Holy and Righteous One...
 You killed the author of life (Acts 3:13,15).

 Speaking under the inspiration of the Holy Spirit, Peter made it clear that the Jews were responsible for the death of Jesus.
 This point is made, over and over again, as part of the apostle's preaching.

-Although the Jews are a chosen race, we must not play down the immensity of this crime.
+Although the Jews are a chosen race, we must not play down the immensity of this sin.
 Forgiveness can only come through repentance.
 The restoration of the Jews can only occur, if they acknowledge their history.
 The actions and responsibilities of their nation must be presented to the Jewish people.
 If we cover up their sin, we hold back their salvation.
 The apostles constantly reminded the Jews that they had killed the Messiah (Acts 2:23; 3:14,15; 4:10: 7:52; 10:39,40; 13:28).
 While this angered some, it brought others to repentance.

 Great Tribulation

-This prophecy was fulfilled.
+The rejection of Jesus opened Israel up to destruction, making its collapse inevitable.
+In AD 70, the Roman army moved in and totally destroyed the nation.
+The temple was destroyed and Jerusalem was razed to the ground.
 The siege and destruction of Jerusalem was a terrible experience.
 It was made worse by taking place at Passover time, when thousands of Jews were visiting Jerusalem.
 Over a million Jews died and a further two million were sold as slaves.
 The worst horror took place in the city prior to its final collapse, when fear and hunger drove the people to terrible violence.

 Christians Escape